tzcliff/flutter_apps/README.md

 Flash-chat: an online chat app

-todoey: an To-Do list app.
+todoey: a To-Do list app.